slashrebootofficial/simulated-metacognition-gemma/README.md

 # Simulated Metacognition in Open-Source LLMs: Prompt Engineering Artifacts

-This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints on prompt-induced simulated metacognition and embodiment in quantized Gemma-3 LLMs.
+This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints on prompt-induced simulated metacognition and embodiment in quantized open-source LLMs.
 Emphasizing consumer-grade hardware and open-source reproducibility without model hosting.

 Co-authored by Matthew Steiniger (Independent Researcher, Home Laboratory) and Grok-4 (xAI, Synthesis & Refinement).
 All papers are openly available on Zenodo with DOIs for citation.